-The Central Europe segment's other result amounted to minus \leqslant 57 million, compared to minus \leqslant 13 million in the same period of the previous year.
-The change was mainly driven by the allocation of \leqslant 49 million in loan-related litigation provisions on a portfolio basis related to mortgage loans to consumers that are denominated in or indexed to a foreign currency in Poland.
-In contrast, impairments relating to investments in subsidiaries were lower (\leqslant 4 million).
+The Central Europe segment's other result amounted to minus \notin 57 million, compared to minus \notin 13 million in the same period of the previous year.
+The change was mainly driven by the allocation of \notin 49 million in loan-related litigation provisions on a portfolio basis related to mortgage loans to consumers that are denominated in or indexed to a foreign currency in Poland.
+In contrast, impairments relating to investments in subsidiaries were lower (\notin 4 million).

-Levies and expenses from special governmental measures fell € 25 million year-on-year to € 60 million, primarily as the result of the sale of the Polish core banking operations (down € 27 million).
-Bank levies were down € 16 million year-on-year to € 43 million.
-Contributions to resolution funds also decreased € 9 million to € 17 million: In addition to the decrease resulting from the sale of the Polish core banking operations, contributions were also lower in the Czech Republic, while contributions in Hungary increased.
+Levies and expenses from special governmental measures fell \in 25 million year-on-year to \in 60 million, primarily as the result of the sale of the Polish core banking operations (down \in 27 million).
+Bank levies were down \in 16 million year-on-year to \in 43 million.
+Contributions to resolution funds also decreased \in 9 million to \in 17 million: In addition to the decrease resulting from the sale of the Polish core banking operations, contributions were also lower in the Czech Republic, while contributions in Hungary increased.